IsmailSalehCode/desktop-break-reminder/README.md

 Break reminder app.
-After some finishing touches this repo will be set to private and an installer+manual will be made available for download in a public repo.
+After one remaining finishing touch this repo will be set to private and an installer+manual will be made available for download in a public repo.